 The manufacturers rather put their eye on more comfort functionality and features.

 Overall the build quality, haptics and optics suffered.
 The term ´plastic bomb´ speaks for itself.

 The development of belt-drives turned in a different direction towards ever more impressive and more massive devices.
-The term ´oil-rig´ says it all here too.
+The term ´oil-rig´ says it all.

-Such bugs -sorry, features of course- open up a whole new toy world of tweaks and tunigs to the addicted HighEnder, who spends time on his hobby with brave indulgance, in his lasting search for
+Such bugs -sorry, features of course- open up a whole new toy world of tweaks and tunings to the addicted HighEnder, who spends time on his hobby with brave indulgance, in his lasting search for the holy grail.

 My own projects base on Technics drives featuring the control chipset used in the SL-1200mk2, SL-Q2, SL-Q3, Grundig PS-4500 and others.